 There are lots of commonly held beliefs about family violence that simply aren’t true.
-Busting these myths and educating people about the realities of family violence is an important prevention strategy.
+Busting these myths and educating people about the realities of family and domestic violence is an important prevention strategy.
 Only when we, as a community, understand family violence can we hope to eliminate it.

 MYTH: Family violence is rare and doesn’t affect many people.

 FACT: Family violence has long been a hidden and underreported problem, but it is a very widespread social issue in Australia and around the world.
 1 in 4 Australian women has experienced physical or sexual violence by an intimate partner.
 Intimate partner violence contributes to more death, disability and illness in Australian women aged 15 to 44 than any other preventable risk factor including smoking, obesity and high blood pressure.